What is The Carbon Diet?

 I do not feed trolls.
 If a comment involves abuse, death threats or crimes against puppies, I do not respond.

 Thanks for joining me on my carbon journey!
-You can subscribe or check in for regular updates and I hope you find something of interest here.
+You can subscribe or check in for regular updates.
+I hope you find something of interest here.

 Do not feed the trolls.
 It only makes them stronger.